Definitions & Examples

 A Data Visualization may refer to

 - a genre or part of discourse that uses visual language to communicate

-Writers, speakers, symbol analysts . . . engage in data visualization when they compose
+Writers, speakers, symbol analysts . . . use visualizations

-At a glance, Data Visualizations enable writers to identify patterns in data and better understand relationships
+At a glance, visualizations enable writers to identify patterns in data and better understand relationships.

 Readers, listeners, users . . . experience visualizations in a primary way: visualizations engage the senses of audiences.
 They are so powerful that they invoke deep emotions and desires.
 The site of ice cream with fudge, for instance, can awaken our appetite and divert our opinion.

 - Information Is Beautiful’s Data Visualizations page presents brilliant data visualizations that make it easier for readers to make sense of facts and figures.
 Information is beautiful.
 (2023).
 COVID-19 coronavirus data dashboard.
 Informationisbeautiful.net. https://informationisbeautiful.net/visualizations/covid-19-coronavirus-infographic-datapack/